shadowlockgh/licentia/guides/Nemesis_guide.md

 <details>
    <summary>:information_source: Here's some additional troubleshooting steps just in case</summary>

-Sometimes it will never complete regardless of how many times you try and additional troubleshooting is needed.
+Sometimes this step will never complete regardless of how many times you try and additional troubleshooting is needed.
 There are still options to fix this however!
-1. Find the `Licentia NEXT - Nemesis Output` mod on the left, open it in explorer and delete **every file located inside,** then **refresh MO2** by striking the `F5` key.
+1. Find the `Licentia NEXT - Nemesis Output` mod on the left pane in MO2, open it in explorer and delete **every file located inside,** then **refresh MO2** by striking the `F5` key.
 2. Ensure that your `Licentia NEXT - Nemesis Output` folder is still empty and launch _Nemesis_ a final time.
-It will prompt for your language - make certain that it is English - and you will need to check all the proper boxes again.
-Then update and run the tool once more.
+It will prompt for your language - make certain that it is English - and you will need to check all the proper boxes again as in [step 3](#step-three--setup-behavior-patches-and-click-update-engine).
+Then do next part of [step 3](#step-three--setup-behavior-patches-and-click-update-engine) and [step 4](#step-four--click-launch-nemesis-engine) once more.
 3. If this **STILL** does not work, you must reset all default behavior files by reinstalling the mod `Project New Reign - Nemesis Unlimited Behavior Engine - BLACK Profile` under the **SFW Animations** section of MO2.
 You can do this by simply right-clicking on it and choosing `Reinstall`.
 There shouldn't be any options you need to configure.
 It should be almost guaranteed to work this time.
 If it doesn't, I am stumped, and you will need to resort to Google.
 4. Once you do finish running _Nemesis_ successfully, **refresh MO2** with the `F5` key.